harsharavulapalli/AN-RFID-BASED-SMART-ELECTRONIC-VOTING-SYSTEM-/README.md

 ---

-## 🕒 RTC:

-The DS1307 RTC is used to maintain the current date and time.
-It communicates with the LPC21xx microcontroller through the I2C protocol.

----

 ## 🔐 RFID Authentication:

 RFID is used to identify and authenticate voters.
 Only registered/authorized RFID cards are allowed to proceed with the voting process.